-The Job of a Nursing Assistant
+The Role of a Certified Nursing Assistant

 - Furnishing basic services to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

 - Keeping a record of patient's health status

 - Bathing and dressing patients